 Many other communities and cities are built atop of what is known as a karst formation.
 These formations are shaped where a layer or layers of water-soluble rocks, like limestone and natural processes wear away underground caves and fissures, eventually weakening the support of the ground above.
 These weak spots are known to occur naturally in the Earth surface but can also be brought on by human activity such as deep mining and drilling, excavating, heavy pumping of underground water and burst sewer or storm water pipes that aren’t detected or maintained.

-The sinkhole that occurred in Guatemala City in February 2007 (pictured above), is an example of human activity and not nature being the likely cause of it.
-Experts believe that damaged sewer pipes probably created the underground cavity, which is some 20 metres wide and 150 metres deep.
+The sinkhole that occurred in Guatemala City in February 2007 (pictured above) is an example of human activity and not nature being the likely cause of it.
+Experts believe that damaged sewer pipes probably created an underground cavity, which is amazingly some 20 metres wide and 150 metres deep.

 Guatemala City, like Florida was built in a region that is suspect to sinkhole activity.
 The earth around Guatemala City is composed mostly of pumice fill from past volcanic eruptions.
 The ground isn’t solid rock which makes it vulnerable to erosion.
 Only three years later in 2010, Guatemala City suffered in the wake of Tropical Storm Agatha from another giant sinkhole.
 It is believed that heavy rain contributed to the street collapsing again in similar fashion to the 2007 sinkhole.